Print ISSN: 2736-2426

 Li Liu, Stanford University

-Nadine Moeller, University of Chicago
+Nadine Moeller, Yale University

 Christopher Smith, University of St. Andrews